tonik/theme/USAGE.md

+> This is a template file with instructions about usage of this theme.
+You should fill it accordingly and distribute along with theme files.

 # Theme Installation and Usage

 You should be familiar with the command line to efficiently install this theme.
 Required is also a knowledge about [Composer](https://getcomposer.org) and [NPM](https://www.npmjs.com/) package managers.